 When presenting your horse to the judge, picture the four quarters of the horse, as shown.
 Never stand between the judge and the horse but always be in the quarter next to the one the judge is standing in.

-If the judge is in quarter B you should be in A.

-If the judge is in quarter C you should be in B.

-If the judge is in quarter A you should be in B.

-YOUR SCORE IS BASED 80% ON PRESENTATION

-AND 20% ON APPEARANCE.
-You will be judged on:

-Confidence, energy and effort
+D If the judge is in quarter B you should be in A. If the judge is in quarter C you should be in B. If the judge is in quarter D you should be in A. If the judge is in quarter A you should be in B. YOUR SCORE IS BASED 80% ON PRESENTATION AND 20% ON APPEARANCE.
+You will be judged on: В Confidence, energy and effort Walk Trot Turns Stops Rein handling